UniEdit-Flow: Unleashing Inversion and Editing in the Era of Flow Models: Experiments

 \textbf{Qualitative Comparison}: Fig.~\ref{fig:edit_comparison} compares the visual editing outcomes across methods.
 Attention-based approaches often transfer attributes to unrelated areas (\eg, P2P, PnP, and PnP-Inversion add purple to the overall image rather than focusing on specific regions, like lipstick).
 Sampling-based methods without regional constraints suffer from mis-edits or insufficient editing (\eg, RF-Solver and FireFlow).
 In contrast, our method provides precise guidance for both local modification and global stylization.
 Additional results on various datasets \cite{zhao2024ultraeditinstructionbasedfinegrainedimage, hui2024hq} are provided in Appendix \ref{supp:more_vis_wo_comparison}.

 \textbf{Procedure Analysis}: Fig.~\ref{fig:editng_process} visualizes the editing procedure.
 The superscript $0$ indicates the result is directly transitioned from the sample to $t=0$ using its current velocity.
 Early steps focus on broader areas with stronger editing intensity to eliminate original concepts, while later steps refine details, reducing the influence of $\boldsymbol{m}_i$.
 We also show results from the existing latent fusion method \cite{couairon2022diffedit, han2024proxedit}, which uses masks to fuse inversion and edit latents.
-These results lead to unnatural, "Sphinx"-like outputs, highlighting the adaptability and efficiency of our approach.
+These results lead to unnatural, ``Sphinx"-like outputs, highlighting the adaptability and efficiency of our approach.
+More ablation studies, applications, and video editing results are shown in the Appendix.